What Are Pollinators?

 Are Bees REALLY “BUSY”?

+By the time we have finished pollinating, the season will be over.
 I suspect that at least half of our crops, or more, would never make it to fruition.

 Did you know that bees supply 75% of our cross-pollination?
+That’s almost ALL.

-Pollination is an essential part of plant reproduction.
+Pollination is an essential part of plant reproduction, and 85% of plants need pollination!

 Bees are a wonder of nature.

-This waggle tells the other members in the hive where the source of food is… Not so silly now.
+This waggle tells the other members of the hive where the source of food is… Not so silly now.
+(Bees are so clever… take a peek inside)

 She “waggles” vertically to indicate that the direction of the food source is toward the sun.

-The length of the “dance” tells them how far the food source is from the hive.
+The length of the dance tells them how far the food source is from the hive.

 No, don’t try this at home… It’s too intricate for people!

-After the worker bee collects all the nectar she can, she goes back to the hive.
+After the worker bee collects all the nectar she can, she goes back to the hive and passes the nectar, mouth-to-mouth, to the other worker bees.

-By doing this the moisture content is reduced from 70% to 20% – now it’s honey!
+By doing this the moisture content is reduced from 70% to 20%

-Can you just imagine how tiny their mouth is? … Really!
-It HAS to be small!
+Can you just imagine how tiny their mouth is? … Really… it HAS to be small!

 Can you imagine how long it would take to make a jar of honey?

-Remember this when you spread honey on your toast and call someone a “Bee Brain”.
+Remember this when you spread honey on your toast and call someone a Bee Brain.

-It’s essential that we keep those bees “busy”!
+It’s essential: keep those bees busy!

-Does the Bumble Bee, “Bumble”?
+Does the Bumble Bee, Bumble?

 The difference between the bumble bee and the honey bee is that Bubba has more hair, a thicker body, and dark wings.